lodosgroup/lpm.lodosgroup.org/content/docs/getting-started/quickstart.md

 weight = 2
 sort_by = "weight"
 template = "docs/page.html"

+[extra]
+lead = "LPM is a robust tool for securely managing software packages on your system.
+This quickstart guide will guide you through the fundamental steps to become familiar with LPM."
 +++

-LPM is a robust tool for securely managing software packages on your system.
-This quickstart guide will guide you through the fundamental steps to become familiar with LPM.

 1. **Migrate LPM database**: